Special enrolment categories

-There are a number of special enrolment categories available to electors with specific needs or circumstances.
+There are special enrolment categories available to electors with specific needs or circumstances.
 If you believe you meet the criteria for one of these categories you will need to complete the applicable enrolment form.

 Special postal voter

-Registering as a special postal voter means that you will automatically receive an application for ballot material or ballot papers by post for each election applicable to you.
+Registering as a special postal voter means that you'll receive an application for ballot material or ballot papers by post for each election applicable to you.
 To register as a special postal voter you must meet one of the following criteria:

 - reside at an address more than 20km from a polling booth